Pear0013/coursera3/README.md

 ## Welcome to GitHub Pages

 I think that a Lorem Ipsum should be nice here!!!

+I think that a Lorem Ipsum should be nice here again!!!

 You can use the [editor on GitHub](https://github.com/Pear0013/coursera3/edit/master/README.md) to maintain and preview the content for your website in Markdown files.